Panchayat (TV series): Development

-In late 2019, The Viral Fever signed a deal with the streaming platform Amazon Prime Video to produce a new web television series for their platform, after the success of their previous collaboration Hostel Daze.
+In late 2019, The Viral Fever signed a deal with the streaming platform Amazon Prime Video to produce a new streaming television series for their platform, after the success of their previous collaboration Hostel Daze.
 Sameer Saxena, the creative head of TVF picked Chandan Kumar and Deepak Kumar Mishra to script the show and direct the series.
 Mishra earlier directed theatre shows and drama in the past, and in his meeting with the founder and then-creative head of TVF, Arunabh Kumar, he expressed his interest in scripting, acting, and direction.
-Later, he went on directing the respective second season of Permanent Roommates and Humorously Yours.
-This was his first maiden attempt at directing a full-fledged web series for the media.
+Later, he went on to direct the respective second season of Permanent Roommates and Humorously Yours.
+This was his first maiden attempt at directing a full-fledged streaming series for the media.

 Mishra drew inspiration from the classic Doordarshan shows Malgudi Days, Potli Baba Ki, Swami and Tenali Rama, and decided to make one of them relatable to the current scenario stating that the kinds of shows are not present in this period.
-He and Chandan did extensive research and traveled across villages for an idea about the script, which was progressed in 2017, had been delayed due to the research work.
-Chandan finally drafted the script whose one-line is about an engineering graduate who joins in a low-paid salary job in a remote village, and initially titled as SDO Saheb, before they changed the title to Panchayat.
+He and Chandan did extensive research and travelled across villages for an idea about the script, which was progressed in 2017, but had been delayed due to the research work.
+Chandan finally drafted the script whose one-line is about an engineering graduate who joins a low-paid salary job in a remote village and initially titled SDO Saheb, before they changed the title to Panchayat.